Treatment & Therapy Approaches

 Jason Jones, PhD

-Existential Therapy is a philosophical, insight-oriented approach that helps individuals explore life’s deeper questions, such as meaning, freedom, responsibility, and mortality.
-This therapy encourages clients to confront uncertainties, embrace personal choice, and create a life aligned with their values and purpose.
+• Existential Therapy is a philosophical, insight-oriented approach that helps individuals explore life’s deeper questions, such as meaning, freedom, responsibility, and mortality.
+This therapy encourages patients to confront uncertainties, embrace personal choice, and create a life aligned with their values and purpose.
 By fostering self-awareness and personal growth, Existential Therapy is effective for those facing life transitions, anxiety, or a search for deeper meaning.
-At Aspire Psychology, we offer supportive, individualized sessions to help clients navigate life’s challenges with authenticity, resilience, and a greater sense of fulfillment.
+At Aspire Psychology, we offer supportive, individualized sessions to help patients navigate life’s challenges with authenticity, resilience, and a greater sense of fulfillment.

 Providers: Ryoka Kim, PhD

-Eye Movement Desensitization and Reprocessing Therapy (EMDR) is an evidence-based therapy designed to help individuals process and heal from traumatic memories and experiences.
+• Eye Movement Desensitization and Reprocessing Therapy (EMDR) is an evidence-based therapy designed to help individuals process and heal from traumatic memories and experiences.
 By using guided eye movements or other forms of bilateral stimulation, EMDR helps to reprocess distressing memories, reducing their emotional intensity and allowing for healthier coping.
-EMDR is particularly effective for individuals dealing with trauma, Posttraumatic Stress Disorder, and anxiety, and can lead to significant relief and emotional healing.
-At Aspire Psychology, we provide compassionate, trauma-informed EMDR sessions to help clients break free from the past, rebuild their emotional resilience, and move forward with greater peace and clarity.
+EMDR is particularly effective for individuals dealing with trauma, Post-Traumatic Stress Disorder, and anxiety, and can lead to significant relief and emotional healing.
+At Aspire Psychology, we provide compassionate, trauma-informed EMDR sessions to help patients break free from the past, rebuild their emotional resilience, and move forward with greater peace and clarity.

-Family Systems Therapy is a holistic approach that views the family as an interconnected system, where each member’s behaviors and emotions impact the whole unit.
+• Family Systems Therapy is a holistic approach that views the family as an interconnected system, where each member’s behaviors and emotions impact the whole unit.
 This therapy focuses on understanding family dynamics, improving communication, and resolving conflicts to foster healthier relationships.
 Effective for addressing issues such as parenting challenges, marital conflicts, and generational patterns, Family Systems Therapy helps families build stronger connections and navigate challenges together.
 At Aspire Psychology, we provide compassionate, tailored sessions to support families in creating a more balanced, supportive, and harmonious environment.

 Providers: Leah Marinakis, LCSW

-Hypnotherapy is a therapeutic technique that uses guided relaxation and focused attention to achieve a heightened state of awareness, allowing individuals to access their subconscious mind.
-Through this process, clients can address a wide range of issues, such as anxiety, stress, pain management, and behavioral changes like smoking cessation or weight loss.
+• Hypnotherapy is a therapeutic technique that uses guided relaxation and focused attention to achieve a heightened state of awareness, allowing individuals to access their subconscious mind.
+Through this process, patients can address a wide range of issues, such as anxiety, stress, pain management, and behavioral changes like smoking cessation or weight loss.
 Hypnotherapy is a gentle, non-invasive approach that helps individuals reframe negative thought patterns, overcome limiting beliefs, and achieve personal transformation.
-At Aspire Psychology, we provide tailored hypnotherapy sessions to support clients in unlocking their potential and creating lasting, positive changes in their lives.
+At Aspire Psychology, we provide tailored hypnotherapy sessions to support patients in unlocking their potential and creating lasting, positive changes in their lives.

 Providers: Katherine Noonan, PhD